SWEET Institute

 Strengthening Skill, Connection, and Clinical Confidence

-Suicide prevention requires more than recognizing warning signs.
+Suicide intervention requires more than recognizing warning signs.
 It requires the ability to listen deeply, understand complex emotional pain, strengthen protective factors, and respond with compassion and clarity.

-The SWEET Institute Suicide Prevention Training Series provides NASW-approved continuing education designed to help clinicians strengthen their ability to assess risk, engage individuals in crisis, and support recovery.
+The SWEET Institute Suicide Intervention Training Series provides NASW-approved continuing education designed to help agencies strengthen their ability to assess risk, engage individuals in crisis, and support recovery.

-Our trainings combine scientific knowledge, clinical wisdom, and human connection to help professionals respond effectively when it matters most.
+Our trainings combine scientific knowledge, clinical wisdom, and human connection to help agencies respond effectively when it matters most.

 Why This Training Matters

-Many clinicians report that their formal training left them feeling uncertain when responding to suicide risk in real-world settings.
+Many agencies report that formal training left staff feeling uncertain when responding to suicide risk.

-Yet suicide prevention is an essential part of clinical practice across mental health, social services, healthcare, and community care.
+Yet suicide intervention is an essential part of agency practice across mental health, social services, healthcare, and community care.

-Effective suicide prevention requires more than identifying symptoms.
+Effective suicide intervention requires more than screening.
 It requires the ability to:

 • Build trust quickly